keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

 file.

 <!-- markdownlint-disable MD046 -->
-## Examples for deno-runtime runner
+## Examples for deno-runtime and python-runtime runners

+### Examples for inline script
 === "Example 1: inline script for a Deno script"

     This example defines a full-fledged Deno script